ChristianCruz117/Game2338-002/GameTesting/Heroku.md

 In conclusion, Heroku would be perfect for developing an online game project because it helps ship code quickly and confidently with easy organization.
 Its third party add-ons enhance functionality for devolpment.
-Heroku also has shareable content so that the builds and test results appear in a permanent URL that can be easily shared for team collaboration like in Heroku Chatops.
-This would be beneficial for a team to know where everything is and your project would be available in case changes need to be performed.
+Heroku also has shareable content so that the builds and test results appear in a permanent URL that can be easily shared for team collaboration.
+Another feature is that you can choose to collaborate with other developers.
+This would be beneficial for a team developing an online game to know where everything is and your project would be available in case changes need to be performed.